AndrewPasco/ISMM-GestureTeleopApp/README.md

 ## Overview

-ISMM-GestureTeleop transforms your iPhone into a sophisticated gesture control interface for robotic systems.
+ISMM-GestureTeleop enables your iPhone to be used as a gesture control interface for the TeleopLab robotic system.
 The app leverages the device's TrueDepth camera to capture both RGB and depth information, enabling precise 3D hand tracking and pose estimation.
 Recognized gestures are translated into robot commands and transmitted over TCP for real-time teleoperation.

 ## Key Features